GJWT/nodeOIDCMsg/README.md

 ```

-## How to access required & non required claims
+## How to access required & optional claims

 To access the required claims that were previously added to a token, it can be done as follows :